bourilkov/UFDimuAnalysisInitial/README.md

         + 'source crabstatusall' to check the status of all the crab jobs

-Stage 2, plotting variables, limits, compare to fewz, etc
+Stage 2, plotting variables, limits, compare to fewz, etc (This repo)
 ------------------------------------------------------------------------
 Latest version is the more_muons branch
     -> https://github.com/acarnes/UFDimuAnalysis/tree/more_muons